mciocchi/atomic_d6/README.md

 As an alternative, the GM may allow each player to roll in order to decide their fate during the battle and determine how much they had to exert themselves.

 Large-scale battles between armies can be resolved as a series of quick skirmishes.

 ---

+# Zone Movement

+Zones are arbitrary divisions of the map defined as the distance a character can cover by moving on foot for one [Beat](Time).
+This can also be expressed as having a movement speed equal to 1.

+If they do nothing else besides move, characters may move two Zones in one [Beat](Time).

+Characters with magical or technological augmentation may move faster or slower.

+If they are using maps, it is expected that the GM will divide them into Zones, or otherwise enforce Zone Movement when applicable.

+## A Note on Differing Movement Speeds

+If all parties are roughly the same speed, GMs are encouraged to make the Zones larger.
+For instance, during a chase between two motorcycles, each with a speed of 50, the GM is encouraged to use zones 50 times larger, so that all characters are still moving roughly one zone per [Beat](Time).

+**If characters are traveling at significantly different speeds,** the GM can draw another smaller grid of size 1 inside the grid of size 50, or start a smaller map.

+---